gunnarmorling/beanvalidation.org/proposals/BVAL-241.md

 The return value constraints in `DefaultOrderService` in example xy are legal, as they strengthen the postconditions of `placeOrder()` as constituted by the super class `OrderService` but don't weaken it.

-*DISCUSSION: Besides the proposed approach other options include to not allow refinement at all and to allow also parameter constraint refining by OR-ing the parameter constraints.
-The first is unnecessary strict to me, while the latter seems somewhat undeterministic to me.
-I sensed some agreement on the proposal above in the discussions on the mailing list.*

 ## Validating method level constraints <a id="validating"></a>

 As standard bean constraints method level constraints are evaluated using the `javax.validation.Validator` API.